Student-led, mission-based citizen science

 Most surface waters in our nation are not monitored on a regular basis.
 Without an established baseline or known condition followed by periodic monitoring, it is difficult to document changes in surface water conditions through time.
 Your students can help while gaining valuable experience in a collaborative environment.

-In 2013, six female students from James Madison High School in Vienna, VA founded an environmental research club dubbed ‘Students for Environmental Action’ with their science teacher, Dr. Kirk Smith, as their advisor.
-The group formed in hopes of gaining hands-on science experience outside of the classroom and out of the need to locate suitable streams for the release of Trout in the Classroom (TIC) fish.
-They ventured out to rural northwestern Virginia and performed stream assessments.
-The club has grown into a team of 20+ high school students in 2019 and was rebranded as Trout Out of the Classroom (TOC).
-The group conducts watershed assessments in rural Virginia, collects and analyzes the data, and sends it to governing natural resource agencies, such as the US Forest Service and the Virginia Department of Game and Inland Fisheries.
-Their primary purpose is to determine the suitability of streams for brook trout sustainability, as brook trout are intolerant to pollution and an indicator of healthy ecosystems.
+In 2013, students from James Madison HS in Vienna, VA founded an environmental club dubbed ‘Students for Environmental Action’ with Dr. Kirk Smith as their advisor.
+The group sought hands-on science experience outside of the classroom and needed to locate suitable streams for release of Trout in the Classroom (TIC) fingerlings.
+The club grew into a team of 20+ high school students by 2019 and conducts watershed assessments in rural Virginia, collects and analyzes the data, and sends it to governing natural resource agencies, such as the US Forest Service and the Virginia Department of Game and Inland Fisheries.

 Brought to you by the TIA Alliance